Tasmania in winter is the best time to go

 By night, the strange and intriguing convict era is illuminated.
 Port Arthur’s role in all this was particularly dark – the penitentiary was built by the 12,500 inmates it eventually housed.
 Every corner of the moody, historic site has a story to tell – and they’re never very pleasant.
 Inmates here had to stay silent at all times and wear head masks while exercising.

-The incredible Port Arthur Ghost Tour is a lantern-lit 90-minute tour that takes place Thursday to Saturday evenings at 5:30pm and 7:30pm.
+The incredible Port Arthur Ghost Tour is a lantern-lit 90-minute tour that takes place at 6 pm and 8 pm.
 You’ll be regaled by tales of paranormal activity as you’re guided through Port Arthur’s more infamous buildings.
 Prepare to be spooked and even walk away with your own ghost story to tell.

 AT’s Deputy Editor Imogen Eveson mused that “walking the Overland Track through Cradle Mountain-Lake St Clair National Park covered in snow was physically challenging but pure magic, and a chance to see this remarkable landscape in a way that very few people do."